-Although these costs are one-off, you still need to look at your pocket before making your decision.
+Although these costs are one-offs, you still need to look at your pocket before making your decision.

 For example, let’s say you want to start a chicken farm of 1,000 birds (layers to be precise), you will need to put some things in place before you start.

-This will include land – purchased or rented (if you don’t have one yet), build a coop where you will put the birds, drinkers, feeders, etc.
+This will include land – purchased or rented (if you don’t have one yet), building a coop where you will put the birds, drinkers, feeders, etc.

 The total cost might end up to roughly $21,025 (depending on your area and the quality of materials you want to use).